realA10001986/Time-Circuits-Display/README.md

 ## Room Condition Mode, Temperature/humidity sensor

-The firmware supports connecting a temperature/humidity sensor for "room condition mode"; in this mode, *destination* and *last departed* times are replaced by temperature and humidity, respectively.
+The firmware supports connecting a temperature/humidity sensor for "room condition mode"; in this mode, *destination* and *last departed* times are replaced by temperature and humidity (if applicable), respectively.
 To toggle between normal and room condition mode, enter "111" and press ENTER.
-If you want to enable room condition mode and World Clock mode synchroniously, enter 113 and press ENTER.

 ![rcmode](https://user-images.githubusercontent.com/76924199/208133653-f0fb0a38-51e4-4436-9506-d841ef1bfa6c.jpg)

+Room condition mode can be used together with [World Clock mode](#world-clock-mode); if both are enabled, only one alternative time and only temperature is shown.
+To toggle RC and WC mode simultaniously, type "113" and press ENTER.

-Furthermore, unless you do time travelling on a regular basis, the [speedo display](#speedometer) is idle most of the time in a typical home setup.
+Temperature on speedometer display: Unless you do time travelling on a regular basis, the [speedo display](#speedometer) is idle most of the time in a typical home setup.
 To give it more of a purpose, the firmware can display ambient temperature on the speedo while idle.

+#### Hardware

+In order to use a temperature/humidity sensor, no special configuration is required.
+If a sensor is detected by the firmware during boot, it will be used.

 Seven sensor types are supported: MCP9808 (i2c address 0x18), BMx280 (0x77), SI7021 (0x40), SHT40 (0x44), TMP117 (0x49), AHT20/AM2315C (0x38), HTU31D (0x41).
 All of those are readily available on breakout boards from Adafruit or Seeed (Grove).
 The BMP280 (unlike BME280), MCP9808 and TMP117 work as pure temperature sensors, the others for temperature and humidity.
+For wiring information, see [here](#appendix-b-sensor-wiring).

 *Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/level-shifter.* This is why I exclusively used Adafruit or Seeed breakouts ([MCP9808](https://www.adafruit.com/product/1782), [BME280](https://www.adafruit.com/product/2652), [SI7021](https://www.adafruit.com/product/3251), [SHT40](https://www.adafruit.com/product/4885), [TMP117](https://www.adafruit.com/product/4821), [AHT20](https://www.adafruit.com/product/4566), [HTU31D](https://www.adafruit.com/product/4832)), which all allow connecting named sensors to the 5V the TCD board operates on.
-For wiring information, see [here](#appendix-b-sensor-wiring).

-In order to use a temperature/humidity sensor, no special configuration is required.
-If a sensor is detected during boot, it will be used.

 ## Home Assistant / MQTT